Marking a Claim for Review

 To unmark or change the mark(s) on a claim:

-1. Right-click a claim, or click on the … three dots that appear at the top-right corner of a claim when you hover over it.
+1. Right-click a claim, or click the … Menu icon in the top-right corner when you hover over a claim.

 2. Select Mark for Review.

 3. Make the necessary changes.
-Currently applied marks are highlighted orange.
+Currently applied marks are highlighted in orange.

 • Click a new mark to add it, up to a maximum of two.